Located in the beautiful Disney’s Animal Kingdom Lodge, Boma is an amazing buffet that offers breakfast and dinner.

 There are little special things at Boma that are worth mentioning.

 First, If you are a coffee connoisseur (or snob like we are), you will love the French pressed Kenyan Coffee!
 In fact, come for the coffee, stay for the meal!

-Second, because the restaurant is located at Animal Kingdom Lodge, think about arriving an hour before your reservation and view the animals at the observation decks!
+Second, because the restaurant is located at Animal Kingdom Lodge, think about arriving an hour before your reservation.
+This way you can view the animals at the observation decks on this Disney property.

 Third, if the coffee is fantastic (which it is), it will taste even better with one of the unbelievable desserts offered after your meal.
 One of the favorites is Zebra Domes which are creamy white mousse zebra domes infused with Amarula liqueur and striped with dark chocolate.